haideralp/Sparta_Virtualisation/README.md

 - Why -> Making it user friendly and so ports do not have to be rememebered as 80 is default port.

 - Install and update Nginx
-- Navigate to Locate to and enter default server settings -->  '/etc/nginx/sites-available/default'
+- Navigate to Locate to and enter default server settings -->  'sudo nano /etc/nginx/sites-available/default'
 - Once you nano in to the settings under location enter 'proxy_pass http://localhost:3000;'
 - Save and Exit the file - Control X and Y followed by enter.
 - Check for Nginx Syntax - 'sudo nginx -t'
-- If okay, restart nginx to config new settings in the default file --> sudo systemcl restart nginx
+- If okay, restart nginx to config new settings in the default file --> sudo systemctl restart nginx
 - Check IP address: 192.168.10.100 (default port is 80 for any page)

 ## Automation of Reverse Proxy Server